This Tiny Submarine Cruises Inside A Stomach To Deliver Drugs

 To keep that from happening, doctors often prescribe acid-reducing medications like Prilosec or Prevacid.
 But they can cause side effects such as headache, diarrhea and fatigue.

-So scientists at the University of California, Davis came up with a device designed to both reduce stomach acid and deliver medication without the side effects.
+So scientists at the University of California, San Diego, came up with a device designed to both reduce stomach acid and deliver medication without the side effects.

 The swallowable device reacts with stomach acid release of tiny hydrogen bubbles.
 The bubbles scoot it around the stomach, and a magnesium core reduces acidity as it goes.
 The tiny device is covered by a special polymer, like a jacket, that is sensitive to changes in the acidity.
 Once the acid in the stomach is neutralized, the polymer dissolves and the submarines unload their antibiotic payload.